As an Amazon Associate we earn a small commission from qualifying purchases.

 Cruisers are diapers for babies and toddlers on the go.
 The diapers fit snugly to allow them to move with ease and as they aren’t bulky, they don’t get in the way of playing.

 Easy Ups are training diapers for toddlers who are potty training.
 They can be pulled up and down like underwear, or torn off for nappy changing.
 They have a wetness indicator as well.
 There are a variety of designs available.

 UnderJams are for children up to 35kgs, and are bedwetting products.
 They are good for potty-trained kids who need some help with night potty training.
 They are similar to Easy Ups but are more like underwear and have better absorbency.

 Absorbency is one of the most important factors to consider when purchasing diapers.
 There is no point purchasing diapers that don’t last longer than an hour or two.
 Diapers are used to stop leaks by having a high absorbency ability.
 Most diapers made today use super-absorbent polymer (SAP) which is able to absorb 800 times its own weight.

-You want to make sure that you are putting a diaper on your baby which is soft and gentle on their skin, while still being durable enough to maintain leaks and messes.
+You want to make sure that you are putting a diaper on your baby that is soft and gentle on their skin, while still being durable enough to maintain leaks and messes.

-Pampers diapers are made from a very soft material that any parent would be happy using on their baby’s skin.
-The high back and wide legs give the diaper more coverage and therefore allow for less leaking.
+Pampers diapers are made from a very soft material that any parent would be happy using on their baby’s sensitive skin.
+The high back and wide legs give the diaper more coverage and more leak protection.
 Side tabs are used to hold the diaper together, and while these are very stretchy for a snug but comfortable fit, they do tear easily.

 Which Diaper Is Better For Daytime?